An Intro

 Whether you are new, searching for hope, or supporting someone you love — you are welcome here.

-What NA Is Not
+What NA is not

 To keep our fellowship focused and safe for everyone, it helps to be clear about what NA does not do: